 In the area of Parent and Family Engagement, Compton USD prides itself on its partnerships with parents, families and community members.
 We recognize that parent and family involvement is a key factor in the success of our students, and we have taken steps to ensure strong communication with our parents and families.
 However, we must admit that we would like to see many more parents attending our meetings and workshops.
 When perusing the California Schools Staff Survey, only 29% of teachers strongly agree that the school promotes parent involvement.
 Data points to specific concerns for the upper grades.
 Thus, 18% of high school teachers disagree or strongly disagree that parents feel welcome to participate in their school, and 17% of high school teachers disagree or strongly disagree that teachers at their school communicate with parents about what their children are expected to learn in class.
 These numbers are disproportionately higher than those for lower grades.
 A similar trend can be observed in parent responses.
 Thus, while 11% of parents of elementary school children disagree or strongly disagree that the school promptly responds to their phone calls, messages and emails, in middle school, the percentage of parents who gave the same response is 13%, and in high school it is up to 18%.
-Similarly, when asked if the school actively seeks the input of parents before making important decisions, the percentage of parents who disagree or strongly disagree that school staff takes parents' concerns seriously is high at 18%.
-When we look at student responses, it is possible to identify a similar trend among the high school juniors, where one in five 11th graders disagrees or strongly disagrees that teachers at their school communicate with parents about what students are expected to learn in class (22%) and that school staff takes parents' concerns seriously (21%).
+Similarly, when asked if the school actively seeks the input of parents before making important decisions, the percentage of parents who disagree or strongly disagree is again higher for high schools, with 16%, as opposed to 14% for middle schools and 13% for elementary schools.
+Finally, the percentage of parents of high school students who disagree or strongly disagree that school staff takes parents' concerns seriously is high at 18%.
+When we look at student responses, it is possible to identify a similar trend among the high school juniors, where one in five 11th graders disagrees or strongly disagrees that teachers at their school communicate with parents about what students are expected to learn in class (22%) and that